 The 24 acres of land immediately surrounding our winery and tasting room are certified organic.
 At the south end of the farm, we have transitioned a block of Vignoles, Cayuga, and Niagara grapes to organic production.

-Art Hunt (founder and owner), Jonathan Hunt (director of winemaking), and Matt Kelly (director of media and communications) are all active members of the Branchport-Keuka Park Volunteer Fire Department.
+Art Hunt (founder and owner), Jonathan Hunt, and Matt Kelly (director of media and communications) are all active members of the Branchport-Keuka Park Volunteer Fire Department.
 In fact, Art has been a volunteer firefighter for over 40 years.

 These guys get called frequently.
 In the middle of the night or in the middle of harvest, they drop everything and run.